basarat/typescript-book/docs/types/generics.md

 const something = require('something') as TypeOfSomething;
 ```

-This is just an example, if you are considering on using this `require` typings you don't need to cause:
+This is just an example; if you are considering on using this `require` typings, you don't need to because:

-1. It's already there in `node.d.ts` you can install using `npm install @types/node --save-dev`.
+1. It's already there in `node.d.ts`: you can install using `npm install @types/node --save-dev`.
 1. You should consider using the type definitions for your library e.g. for jquery `npm install @types/jquery --save-dev` instead of using raw `require`.

 ### Design Pattern: Convenience generic